GenesysCloudBlueprints/microsoft-teams-blueprint/blueprint/index.md

    ![Add OAuth Credentials](images/3DOAuthClientIDandSecret.png)

-5. Navigate to the main Integrations page and confirm that the SMS data action integration is set to **Active**.
+5. Navigate to the main Integrations page and set the SMS data action integration to **Active**.

    ![Integrations set to Active](images/3ESetToActive.png)